uavster/atlante/README.md

 Run 'sudo make install'

 On Windows:
-Run 'make' and copy libatlante.a to some folder in your path
+- If you are using GNU Make, run 'gmake' and copy lib/gcc/libatlante.a to some folder in your library path.
+- If you are using Visual Studio, there is a 'Visual Studio' subfolder under 'IDEs'.

 Contact
 =======